sophgo/tpu-mlir/docs/quick_start/source_en/06_mix_precision.rst

    * - chip
      - Y
      - The platform that the model will use.
 Support bm1684x/bm1684/cv183x/cv182x/cv181x/cv180x.
+   * - fp_type
+     - N
+     - Specifies the type of float used for mixing precision.
+Support auto,F16,F32,BF16.
+Default is auto, indicating that it is automatically selected by program
    * - input_num
      - N
      - The number of sample, default 10